 - Preheat the oven to 350F; line an 8 by 8-inch baking dish with a piece of parchment paper.

-- Add the almond flour, oats, coconut sugar, almonds, salt, and cinnamon to a food processor and pulse a few times to chop the nuts and oats a bit.
+- Add the almond flour, oats, coconut sugar, almonds, golden flaxseed meal, salt, and cinnamon to a food processor and pulse a few times to chop the nuts and oats a bit.
 Pour the almond flour mixture into a large bowl and stir in the vanilla and coconut oil.
 Alternatively, still in the food processor with the motor running, drizzle in the vanilla and coconut oil until incorporated.

 - For the date filling, let the dates soak in the water for 3 minutes, and then add the dates along with the liquid and the cinnamon to a food processor and process until smooth.

 - Pour the date mixture on top of the crust in the prepared baking dish and spread it out.
-Sprinkle the remaining 1/3 of the crust mixture on top.
+Sprinkle the remaining ⅓ of the crust mixture on top, lightly pressing it down.